addyosmani/backbone-mobile-search/README.md

 * Search queries with additional parameters (e.g sort, pagination) <code>#search/kiwis/srelevance/p7</code>
 * Queries for specific photos <code>#photo/93839</code>
 * A default route (no parameters passed)

+###jQuery Mobile: Going beyond mobile application development

+The majority of jQM apps I've seen in production have been developed for the purpose of providing an optimal experience to users on mobile devices.
+Given that the framework was developed for this purpose, there's nothing fundamentally wrong with this, but many developers forget that jQM is a UI framework not dissimilar to jQuery UI.
+It's using the widget factory and is capable of being used for a lot more than we give it credit for.

+If you open up Flickly in a desktop browser, you'll get an image search UI that's modelled on Google.com, however, review the components (buttons, text inputs, tabs) on the page for a moment.
+The desktop UI doesn't look anything like a mobile application yet I'm still using jQM for theming mobile components; the tabs, date-picker, sliders - everything in the desktop UI is re-using what jQM would be providing users on mobile devices.
+Thanks to some media queries, the desktop UI can make optimal use of whitespace, expanding component blocks out and providing alternative layouts whilst still making use of jQM as a component framework.

+The benefit of this is that I don't need to go pulling in jQuery UI separately to be able to take advantage of these features.
+Thanks to the recent ThemeRoller my components can look pretty much exactly how I would like them to and users of the app can get a jQM UI for lower-resolutions and a jQM-ish UI for everything else.

+The takeaway here is just to remember that if you're not (already) going through the hassle of conditional script/style loading based on screen-resolution (using matchMedia.js etc), there are simpler approaches that can be taken to cross-device component theming.